Picovoice/picovoice/demo/nodejs/README.md

 # Picovoice SDK for NodeJS Demos

-This package provides two demonstration command-line applications for Picovoice: a file based demo, which scans a compatible WAV file, and a microphone demo.
+This package provides two demonstration command-line applications for Picovoice: a file-based demo, which scans a compatible WAV file, and a microphone demo.

 ## Introduction to Picovoice SDK

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)

 Picovoice is an end-to-end platform for building voice products on your terms.
-It enables creating voice experiences similar to Alexa and Google.
-But it entirely runs 100% on-device.
-Picovoice is
+It enables creating voice experiences similar to Alexa and Google, but it runs entirely on-device.
+Picovoice is:

 - **Private:** Everything is processed offline.
 Intrinsically HIPAA and GDPR compliant.
 - **Reliable:** Runs without needing constant connectivity.